Jurors see gruesome video of Florida school shooting

 The video was played over the objection of Cruz’s attorneys, who argued that any evidentiary value it has is outweighed by the emotions it would raise in the jurors.
 They argued that witness statements of what happened would be sufficient.

+Cruz, 23, pleaded guilty in October to 17 counts of first-degree murder, and 17 more counts of attempted murder for those he wounded.
+The jury must decide if he should be sentenced to death or life without parole for the nation’s deadliest mass shooting to go before a jury.

-The jurors heard testimony from Christopher McKenna, who was a freshman at the time of the shooting, Feb.
-14, 2018.
-He had left his English class to go to the bathroom and exchanged greetings with two students as they crossed paths.
-Then he entered a stairwell and encountered Cruz assembling his AR-15 semiautomatic rifle.
+Later during day two of the trial, jurors heard testimony from Christopher McKenna, who was a freshman during the Feb.
+14, 2018, shooting.
+He had left his English class to go to the bathroom and exchanged greetings with two students, Luke Hoyer and Martin Duque, as they crossed paths in the first-floor hallway.
+McKenna then entered a stairwell and encountered Cruz assembling his AR-15 semiautomatic rifle.

 “He said get out of here.
 Things are about to get bad,” McKenna recalled.

-McKenna sprinted out to the parking lot and alerted Aaron Feis, an assistant football coach who doubled as a security guard.
+McKenna sprinted out to the parking lot as Cruz went into the hallway and began shooting.
+McKenna alerted Aaron Feis, an assistant football coach who doubled as a security guard.
 Feis drove McKenna in his golf cart to an adjacent building for safety, and then went to the three-story building McKenna fled from.

 By then, the sounds of gunfire were already ringing out across the campus.
-Feis went in, and would join the students McKenna had greeted in the hallway among Cruz’s victims.

-Cruz pleaded guilty in October to 17 counts of first-degree murder, and 17 more counts of attempted murder for those he wounded.
-The jury must decide if he should be sentenced to death or life without parole for the nation’s deadliest mass shooting to go before a jury.
+Feis went in and was fatally shot immediately by Cruz, who had already killed Hoyer, 15, and Duque, 14, and eight others.
+Cruz then continued through the second floor, where he fired into classrooms but hit no one.
+When he reached the third-floor, he killed six more.

+The jurors also heard testimony from two students who were wounded as they sat in their English class when Cruz fired through a window in the door.

+William Olson was writing an essay when “all of a sudden I hear a bunch of noise in the hallway.
+I did not know what it was.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.